 Fortunately, Clever Real Estate can help lighten the burden by putting money back in your pocket right after you close.
-By working with a Clever-recommended agent, you will get top-notch service and could be eligible for up to 0.5% cash back on your home purchase.
-That equates to about $1,338 for the average-priced home in Pennsylvania.
+By working with a Clever-recommended agent, you will get top-notch service and could be eligible for cash back on your home purchase.

 Average cost to buy a house in Pennsylvania

 The largest factors in determining the cost to buy a house in Pennsylvania are the sale price and the size of the down payment.
 That said, the closing costs, inspection and appraisal fees, and financing costs can add up as well.